Traditional Baba Ganoush Recipe (Mediterranean Eggplant Dip)

 Easy Variations You Can Try

-Some delicious variations include:
+Some delicious variations you can try include:

 What to Serve With Baba Ganoush